4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 We're all very excited that America is learning about our beloved Sister Jean @LoyolaChicago @RamblersMBB pic.twitter.com/0cLYrJ3cEf— LUC CJ & Criminology (@LoyolaCJC) March 23, 2018

 "Good and gracious God," she begins, according to The New York Times.
-She asks God to protect the players, and to ensure that referees make fair calls, closing her prayer with an "Amen, and go Ramblers!"
+She asks God to protect the players and to ensure that referees make fair calls, closing her prayer with an "Amen, and go Ramblers!"

 She has become so popular that she licensed her name and image for merchandise sales for proceeds that go back to the university and charity.
 In fact, a bobblehead of Sister Jean is now the all-time top-selling bobblehead made by the Bobblehead Hall of Fame and Museum.
-It's so hard to get one that one of the $25 bobbleheads is selling for $500 on eBay.
+Sister Jean bobbleheads were previously issued in 2011 and 2015.
+On eBay, someone's asking $500 for one of those.
+A new version, due in June and costing $25, can be ordered now.

-"I think Sister Jean has really captivated the nation," Phil Sklar, CEO of the bobblehead hall of fame, told ABC.
+"I think Sister Jean has really captivated the nation," Phil Sklar, CEO of the Bobblehead Hall of Fame, told ABC.
 "Within 24 hours, we sold at least one bobblehead to someone in all 50 states, D.C., Canada, and the United Kingdom."

 “Worship.
 Work and Win!” - Sr. Jean.— Loyola Ramblers (@LoyolaRamblers) March 23, 2018